sandhya144/MockMate/README.md

-# 🤖 MockMate — The AI-Powered Interview Experience
+# MockMate — The AI-Powered Mock Interview Voice Assistant

  “Don’t practice until you get it right — practice until you can’t get it wrong.”